 Individuals who are not Czech residents for tax purposes only pay tax on income from Czech sources.
 You do not have to pay tax on income you receive elsewhere.

-If you spent at least 183 days a year in Czechia, you are considered a permanent resident.
+If you spend at least 183 days a year in Czechia, you are considered a permanent resident.
 This means you are likely to be taxed on your worldwide income unless there is a double taxation treaty with your home country.

 House-hunting in Czechia